USAFA-ECE/ece281-book/_sources/intro.md

 All course policies are in accordance with and subject to USAFA policies.

-#### Collaboration
+#### Collaboration & AI Policy

-For all assignments in this course, unless otherwise noted on the assignment, you may work with anyone.
-We expect all graded work, to include code, lab notebooks, and written reports, to be in your own work.
+- For all assignments in this course, unless otherwise noted on the assignment, you may work with anyone.
+We expect all graded work, to include code, lab notebooks, and written reports, to be your own work.
 Copying another person’s work, with or without documentation, will result in NO academic credit.
 Furthermore, copying without attribution is dishonorable and will be dealt with as an honor code violation.
+- AI usage is limited to Level 3.
+Level 3 is defined as “Use of GenAI as a feedback tool on student-generated work.
+Cadets create their own work independently, then may use GenAI as a tool to get feedback about their draft, such as suggestions for improvement, clarification, alignment with the assignment instructions, or editing tips.
+Cadets are expected to make their own revisions based on this feedback; the submitted work should not include GenAI-generated text.
+This use of GenAI should be clearly communicated in their documentation statements.”
+This means you must write your own code but can ask an AI model for clarification, conceptual questions, and debugging help.
+You should not have the AI model write the solution for you and should put language in your prompt that asks the AI to not write the code for you.
+You must provide your instructor with a transcript of your conversation

 #### Extra Instruction (EI)